ValAug/S3_CloudFront_Webdeployment/README.md

 * You must have an AWS account, and have your default credentials and AWS Region configured
 * You must have Terraform installed
+* You must create static files (HTML, CSS, JavaScript) and storage them in your bucket
 # Cautions

 * As an AWS best practice, grant this code least privilege, or only the